Cyber Resilience

 CVE-2020-37172 is a high-severity Weak Password Recovery Mechanism for Forgotten Password (CWE-640) vulnerability in Wwbn Avideo.
 Its CVSS base score is 8.5 (High).

-The strongest mitigations our analysis identified are NIST 800-53 SC-23 (Session Authenticity) and AC-3 (Access Enforcement).
+The strongest mitigations our analysis identified map to SC-23 (Session Authenticity) and AC-3 (Access Enforcement) — see the control section below for these in your framework.

 CVE-2020-37172 is a cross-site request forgery (CSRF) vulnerability in AVideo Platform version 8.1.
 The flaw resides in the password recovery mechanism, particularly the recoverPass endpoint, which attackers can exploit by crafting malicious requests that leverage a user's recovery token to reset passwords without requiring authentication.